sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 In the CMS/OSD menu, go to OSD > Hud >...

-**Crosshair style** : ...
+**Crosshair style** : Choose between 7 different types of crosshairs.

-**Horizon offset** : Can be adjusted between -2 and +2, this setting moves the whole OSD and AHI and side scrolls block vertically, it's recommended to leave it at 0.
+**Horizon offset** : Can be adjusted between -2 and +2, this setting moves the whole OSD and AHI and side scrolls block vertically, it's highly recommended to leave it at 0.

 **Camera Uptilt** : Set the camera uptilt for the FPV camera.
 That's the angle in degres between the horizontal of the aircraft and the line of sight of the camera.
 For a multirotor it's often a positive value, usually between 5 and 30°.
 For a plane with the camera pointing down it should be a negative value, often between -5 and -10°.